Tourism & Entertainment

 Description of the DVC THEME

-Data analytics and AI are technologies that could bring important benefits to relaunch the sector during the COVID-19 scenario, but if and only if the Tourism DVC is developed and exploited.
-This means that the different suppliers, intermediaries, and other stakeholders of the value chain are aligned, which traditionally have been very fragmented.
-The key challenge is to convert collected data in valuable knowledge that could be exploited by its stakeholders to improve decision making travel agencies and reservation, transport, accommodation, and food- and beverage- serving.
+Data analytics and AI are technologies that could bring important benefits to relaunch and modernise the sector, but, if and only if, the Tourism DVCs are developed and exploited.
+This means that the different service providers, intermediaries, and other stakeholders of the tourism value chain are aligned, which traditionally have been very fragmented..
+The key challenge is to aggregate data from different sources, convert collected data into valuable knowledge that could be exploited by its stakeholders, and improve decision making of destination owners, transport operators, service providers (accommodation, and food- and beverage- serving, experiences), and the tourists.
 One key issue to be dealt with is that current tourism intelligence systems are based on pre-COVID19 data, so novel approaches are needed to extract value from the combination of existing datasets or from other sources.

 Sub-challenges composing this experiment: